TheGlorySaint/flutter_ua/example/README.md

-# flutter_useragent_example
+# flutter_ua_example

-Demonstrates how to use the flutter_useragent plugin.
+Demonstrates how to use the flutter_ua plugin.

 ## Getting Started